Santiago Band Auckland

-Fernando Onate guitarrista and cantante (singer) started his journey in Santiago, Chile and settled in New Zealand after stints in Argentina and Brazil.
-Deeply influenced by blues guitarists such as Carlos Santana and the music of Chile, Onate learnt his craft playing the Latin music styles: Samba, Bossa-Nova, Guajira, Bolero and his native Zamacueca.
+Fernando Onate guitarrista and cantante (singer) started his journey in Santiago, Chile and settled in New Zealand after stints with the Vertiente band in Argentina, Brazil, Paraguay and Uruguay.
+Deeply influenced by blues guitarist Carlos Santana and the music of Chile, Onate learnt his craft playing the Latin music styles: Samba, Bossa-Nova, Guajira, Bolero and his native Zamacueca.
 Arriving in Auckland in the 1990's he established the Santiago brand, building a following in the Spanish-speaking population and crucially young dancers wanting to step the salsa with a live band.
-Based from Swashbucklers a restaurant/venue in Auckland's Freemans Bay near the harbour bridge the band developed a following playing covers and branching out to perform at private shows weddings and anywhere Latin music could celebrate its ritmo, its rhythmic drive.
+Based from Swashbucklers a restaurant/venue in Auckland's Freemans Bay near the harbour bridge and the Mexican Cafe downtown the band developed a following and branched out to perform throughout New Zealand festivals such as the Waiheke and Tauranga Jazz festivals, private shows with Sir Peter Blake and Team New Zealand, the Otago Festival, with a varied band of up to eight pieces playing weddings, cafes, parties and anywhere Latin music could celebrate its ritmo, its rhythmic drive.

 As is the case with so many artists Fernando took a break from Santiago to spend time with family in 2016 and re-launched the new version Santiago Band Auckland in early 2018 with multi-instrumentalist Stephen Galvin and Latin-music master Miguel Fuentes.